tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 failure.
 In order to model RLF properly, RRC IDLE mode should be supported, including in particular idle mode cell (re-)selection.

-With the current model, an UE that experiences bad link quality will just stay associated with the same eNB, and the scheduler will stop allocating resources to it for communications.
-This is also consistent with the fact that, at this stage, only handovers explicitly triggered within the simulation program are supported (network-driven handovers based on UE measurements are planned only at a later stage).
+With the current model, an UE that experiences bad link quality and that does not perform handover (because of, e.g., no neighbour cells, handover disabled, handover thresholds misconfigured) will just stay associated with the same eNB, and the scheduler will stop allocating resources to it for communications.

 .. _sec-ue-measurements: